 - Chase Sapphire Preferred® Card — this is my primary card, as I earn double points on dining and travel, get foreign transaction fees waived, and have primary CDW auto rental coverage

 - Chase Freedom® — this is a great no annual fee credit card which offers 5x points in rotating quarterly categories, which I can combine with the Ultimate Rewards points I earn on the Chase Sapphire Preferred

-- Hilton Honors Ascend Card from American Express — this card gets me Hilton HHonors Gold status for as long as I have the card, which is worth a lot to me, since it gets me free breakfast/club lounge access; Hilton is my backup hotel chain after Hyatt and Starwood
+- Hilton Honors American Express Surpass® Card — this card gets me Hilton Honors Gold status for as long as I have the card, which is worth a lot to me, since it gets me free breakfast/club lounge access; Hilton is my backup hotel chain after Hyatt

 - IHG® Rewards Club Premier Credit Card — I receive an annual free night certificate each year along with IHG Rewards Club Platinum status for as long as I have the card, which more than justifies the low annual fee

 - The Platinum Card® from American Express — this card is worth it to me for the perks, including an annual airline fee credit, lounge access benefits and bonus spend on airfare